 ** All recruitment events are located at Pi Kappa Phi, 330 N. Grant St. (one block north of Purdue Memorial Union and across the street from Purdue’s Grissom Hall).
 All recruitment events are from 6 to 8 p.m., unless otherwise noted.

 Fall 2021 Recruitment Chairman: Sam Bernicke, 513/476-4420; email@example.com.
 Assistant Recruitment Chairman Vince Gigilo, 630/750-6213, vrgiglio@comcast,net; Vice President Kyle Smith, 317/989-9127, firstname.lastname@example.org.
 You may also contact chapter archon (president) Jack Wagner at 812/583-3794, cell; or at email@example.com.

-Large group gatherings for recruitment events (aka rush functions) will not be allowed in the fall semester.
-Accordingly, potential new members either need to make contact with Cseh or Bailey directly (his information is listed above) or use the link below to schedule a meeting time:
+Potential new members either need to make contact with Giglio or Whetstone directly (information is listed above) or use the link below to schedule a meeting time: